Icecovery/Shaddy/README.md

 Textures Unlimited config documentation can be found at [Textures Unlimited wiki page](https://github.com/shadowmage45/TexturesUnlimited/wiki/Config-Documentation).
 Shaddy's stock config (found under `GameData/Shaddy/Patches/`) can also be used as a reference.

-In this case, Shaddy and Textures Unlimited will need to be added to your mod's dependency, Shabby will not be a required dependency as Textures Unlimited uses its own shader loader.
+In this case, Shaddy, Textures Unlimited, and Module Manager will need to be added to your mod's dependency, Shabby will not be a required dependency as Textures Unlimited uses its own shader loader.

 **Notes on HDR color properties when configuring Textures Unlimited:**